mattrussi/gitlab-com-runbooks/docs/patroni-ci/rebuild_ci_cluster_from_prod.md

         ```
             "patroni-ci"           = 7
         ```
-2. Create just the 1st Patroni CI node localy with: `tf apply`
+2. Create all the Patroni CI node locally with: `tf apply`
 3. Check the `patroni-ci-01-db` Serial port in GCP console to see if the instance is already intialized and if Chef have finished to run, for example:
    - GSTG: https://console.cloud.google.com/compute/instancesDetail/zones/us-east1-c/instances/patroni-ci-01-db-gstg/console?port=1&project=gitlab-staging-1
    - GPRD: https://console.cloud.google.com/compute/instancesDetail/zones/us-east1-c/instances/patroni-ci-01-db-gprd/console?port=1&project=gitlab-production